 The original idea was to have a little fun and cure a little boredom during the winter grind and the response was not only unexpected, it was down right humbling.
 Bunkers In Baghdad sent multiple boxes of golf clubs, golf balls, and golf memorabilia; Operation Support Our Troops – America sent several boxes containing snacks and toiletries; and Treat The Troops sent an assortment of cookies, candy, and comfort items on four separate occasions via the Iowa Cookie Crumbs and the Council Bluffs Centennial Rotary Club, both of Council Bluffs, Iowa.
 My Platoon and I even received care packages and hand-made cards and letters from the students of Imagine Clay Avenue Elementary School in Toledo, Ohio, the National Junior Honor Society of Falling Creek Middle School in Chesterfield, Virginia, and the congregation of God’s Grace Church in Campbellsville, Kentucky.

-As you can see I was more than spoiled but don’t worry, all of the goodies were passed out to my peers and coworkers.
+As you can see I was more than spoiled but don’t worry, all of the items were shared with the guys.

 From Facebook on February 18, 2014: